kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 3)The use  of Destructuring Assignment to Assign Variables from Objects, after this challenge i fucking hate freecodecamp!!!! trigered!!!!

 freecodecamp is very annoying, video courses are much better!

+Day #21 here.
+I continued doing freecodecamp challenges still :
+1)ES6: Use Destructuring Assignment to Assign Variables from Nested Objects funny thing huh? cant make this challenges, they get me triggered, went to learn by video courses by traversy media!